 Representation is important because it empowers those who have been marginalized historically.
-For instance, if women are overrepresented in lower-paying jobs and have little to no presence in leadership positions, then this shows gender inequality.
+For instance, if women are overrepresented in lower-paying jobs and have little to no presence in leadership positions, this shows gender inequality.

 Using the Logical Model, try to analyse the impact of the company's practices and initiatives to achieve true gender equality.
 What has the company done to empower or degrade women?
 Where and since when?
-Try to measure their practices and initiatives' effectiveness in their life: is it improving their financial situation, health, etc.?
+Try to measure their practices and initiatives' effectiveness in life: is it improving their financial situation, health, etc.?

 In your analysis, you should emphasise the overall impact determined by using various metrics (i.e., how close the company is to 40-60% representation of either gender, female (over)representation in lower-to-upper pay quartiles, etc.).

-1. The introduction should examine the industry and provide industry statistics:
+The introduction should examine the industry and provide industry statistics:

-Note: Do not include any information about how women's representation affects business.
+- Note: Do not include any information about how women's representation affects business.
 This is a small but important distinction.

 - The total number of people working at the specific company in question and the % of women for the most recent year reported on.

 - Career development training for women versus men, and how many hours

-Have the initiatives reduced turnover rates?
+- Have the initiatives reduced turnover rates?

 Comparing the results to the industry averages will help show how the company ranks within its industry.